clintharris/IDBSideSync/NOTES.md

 Timestamp.send(clock)
   - This function is used to create a new timestamp every time a message is sent (i.e., every time a database CRUD operation causes a new message to be created/sent)
   - Creates/returns a new `Timestamp` using the `clock` arg.
-  - The

 ## db.js

-This file basically simulates a database.
-It sets up a couple of global variables that are data stores for messages and todo objects, and creates global functions for CRUD operations on those stores.
-In a more realistic app, one might use something like IndexedDB object stores.
+This file exposes functions that resemble a database API.
+It sets up a couple of global variables that are in-memory data stores for messages and todo objects, and creates global functions for CRUD operations on those stores.
+In a more realistic app, one might use something like IndexedDB or SQLite as the underlying storage mechanism.

 Each data store is comparable to a database table:
   - `todo`: an array of `{ name: string, type: string, order: number }` objects